Golf - Public Course · 27 Holes · Par 72

-River Ridge Golf Club - River Course Review
+Review of River Ridge Golf Course in Sealy

 River Ridge is located on the Brazos River just west of Katy and offers 27 holes of fantastic golf.
 The courses have been sculptured into a generous 350 acre Brazos River valley with gently rolling and sloping terrain which is covered with more than 1500 old growth pecan trees and stately oaks, plus sycamore and ash.
 Each nine is built on more than 120 acres, which is substantially larger than most modern day nines and you'll notice the difference once you get on the second hole.